sheffgeeks/burritobot/CONTRIBUTING.md

 burritobot --irc-channels burritobottest --irc-nick myburritonick --debug
 ```

-The above will connect as mynick on freenode, and will join #burritotest.
+The above will connect as myburritonick on freenode, and will join #burritotest.
 You
 may prefer to join a different channel if you wish to keep your changes a
 surprise.
 You will almost certainly need to choose a unique nickname for the
 bot to avoid naming conflicts.